department-of-veterans-affairs/vets-website/_employment/job-seekers/one-on-one.md

 </div>

 ### How it works

-VA's [Education and Career Counseling](http://www.benefits.va.gov/vocrehab/edu_voc_counseling.asp) program includes career counseling, benefits coaching and individual support, and academic counseling.
+- VA's [Education and Career Counseling](http://www.benefits.va.gov/vocrehab/edu_voc_counseling.asp) program includes career counseling, benefits coaching, individual support, and academic counseling.

-[Veteran Employment Specialists](http://vaforvets.va.gov/hr/RVECS/Pages/default.asp) can help you find jobs in your area.
+- [Veteran Employment Specialists](http://vaforvets.va.gov/hr/RVECS/Pages/default.asp) can help you find jobs in your area.

-[Veterans Economic Community Initiative](https://employment.vets.gov/employment/job-seekers/veci/) (VECI) liaisons can help you connect with local business leaders, schools, and nonprofit groups, and help you maximize education and economic opportunities.
+- [Veterans Economic Community Initiative](https://employment.vets.gov/employment/job-seekers/veci/) (VECI) liaisons can help you connect with local business leaders, schools, and nonprofit groups, and help you maximize education and economic opportunities.

-Private nonprofit organizations that have been thoroughly vetted and can offer you advice, share connections, and help place you into a good job at no cost to you.
-The [Call of Duty Endowment](http://www.callofdutyendowment.org/partners) endorses groups that do a particularly good job of this
+- Private nonprofit organizations that have been thoroughly vetted can offer you advice, share connections, and help place you into a good job at no cost to you.
+The [Call of Duty Endowment](http://www.callofdutyendowment.org/partners) endorses groups that do a particularly good job of this.

-[VA for Vets](http://vaforvets.va.gov/) can help you navigate the federal hiring process.
+- [VA for Vets](http://vaforvets.va.gov/) can help you navigate the federal hiring process.

-[Homeless Veterans Community Employment Services](http://www.va.gov/HOMELESS/HVCES.asp) (HVCES) can help if you are homeless or at risk of becoming homeless.
+- [Homeless Veterans Community Employment Services](http://www.va.gov/HOMELESS/HVCES.asp) (HVCES) can help if you are homeless or at risk of becoming homeless.

-The [Compensated Work Therapy (CWT)](http://www.va.gov/health/cwt/) program helps Veterans with service-related disabilities.
+- The [Compensated Work Therapy (CWT)](http://www.va.gov/health/cwt/) program helps Veterans with service-related disabilities.

-One-on-one guidance is also accessible through the Transition Assistance Program (TAP) which you can take before you leave active duty.
+- The Transition Assistance Program (TAP), which you can take before you leave active duty, offers one-on-one guidance.

-Information on all available VA benefits.
-Contact VA career-and-training specialists at 1-800-827-1000.
+For information on all available VA benefits, contact VA career-and-training specialists at 1-800-827-1000.

 </div>